Orientation of good covers

-Assume on the contrary that $\o(\cP)$ has a realization with Y-shapes.
-By \ref{S5} every intersection occurs inside the closure of $\hollow(ABC)$, so we can assume that all Y-shapes are inside $\hollow(ABC)$.
-As each of $A,B,C$ are Y-shapes, their union consists of $\partial\hollow(ABC)$ and possibly some inward growing hairs.
-We cover each of $A$ and $B$ by at most four simple curves, called sections (which can overlap), such that one end of each section is on $\partial\hollow(ABC)$ and is either a vertex of $\hollow(ABC)$ or on a branching point.
-Note that a branching point of $A$ and $B$ is either on $\partial\hollow(ABC)$ (it can also coincide with one of the vertices) or in the interior of $\hollow(ABC)$, in which case it is connected to a vertex of $\partial\hollow(ABC)$ by a curve; in the latter case, the connecting curve will be covered by two sections.
-Any pair of sections, one of $A$ and the other of $B$, can be simultaneously extended into topological halflines outside $\hollow(ABC)$, such that they are pairwise disjoint, apart possibly from the intersection point $A\cp B$, where they can touch, but not cross.
-As no Y-shape from $\cP_\alpha$ can contain $A\cp B$, we can redraw these topological halflines in a small neighborhood of $A\cp B$ so that they are disjoint.
+Assume on the contrary that has a realization with Y-shapes.
+By \ref{item:5points} every intersection occurs inside the closure of $\hollow(ABC)$, so we can assume that all Y-shapes are in the closure of $\hollow(ABC)$.
+As each of $A,B,C$ are Y-shapes, their union consists of and without loss of generality possibly only some inward growing hairs.
+We cover $A$ by at most three simple curves, called sections (which can overlap): for each endpoint of the Y-shape $A$ the curve that starts at $A\cp B$ and ends in this endpoint is a section.
+We similarly define at most three sections that cover $B$.
+Any pair of sections, one of $A$ and the other of $B$, can be simultaneously extended into topological halflines outside , such that they are pairwise disjoint, by shortening them slightly at and extending them at their other endpoints.
+As no Y-shape from $\cP_\alpha$ can contain $A\cp B$, the intersection structure among the Y-shapes and remains the same.